bschlademann/DnD5e_alternative_encounter_builder/README.md

 npm run dev

 # to do:
+- hash table with creature names for faster search
 - build front-end
 ? increase accuracy further with more concrete data
     - import character sheet data from foundry vtt